Yannick Kieffel recognized by IEEE France for his work on g³

 Yannick Kieffel, a recognized GE scientist and expert in the field of gaseous and solid insulation for high-voltage products for 20 years, has been named Outstanding Engineer of the Year 2019 by France’s Institute of Electrical and Electronics Engineers (IEEE).
 The award recognizes Yannick Kieffel’s development of GE’s g3 (pronounced “g cubed”) technology, a game-changing gas alternative to sulfur hexafluoride (SF6), the world’s most potent greenhouse gas.

 “On behalf of my team, I am honored to accept this IEEE award.
-For the last 10 years, we have been working on an environmentally-friendly alternative to SF6 for use in high-voltage equipment and are delighted the IEEE recognizes gas a viable gas replacement,” said Yannick Kieffel, Head of the Materials Research Department at Grid Solutions’ high-voltage switchgear research center in Villeurbanne, France.
+For the last 10 years, we have been working on an environmentally-friendly alternative to SF6 for use in high-voltage equipment and are delighted the IEEE recognizes g3 as a viable gas replacement,” said Yannick Kieffel, Head of the Materials Research Department at Grid Solutions’ high-voltage switchgear research center in Villeurbanne, France.
 “By using g3 gas mixture in high-voltage equipment, we are able to offer the same high performance and compact dimensional footprint as traditional SF6 products but with a drastically reduced impact on the environment,” Kieffel added.

 GE’s g3′ gas has a 99% lower global warming impact compared with SF6, a potent greenhouse gas.
 SF6 is estimated to emit more than 24,300 CO₂ equivalent in the event of a leakage.
 The gas can remain in the atmosphere for up to 1,000 years.